ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 ## Section 1: Introduction

-Consider the following situation: you're an engineering working at a large factory.
+Consider the following situation: you're an engineer working at a large factory.
 There is a machine in the factory you are responsible for.
 Your employer requires regular measurements of the machine's state to ensure its safe operation.
 What do you do?

 Here are some potential solutions: